A Horse of a Different Color: XHTML is not HTML

 is called SGML

-[Standard Generalized Markup Language] and has been around since the
+[Standard Generalized Markup Language] and has been around since

-1980s.)
+the 1980s.)

-The problem with MIME types for Web pages is
+The problem with MIME types for Web pages is that most of

-that most of today’s browsers do not support
+today’s browsers do not support application/xhtml+xml

-application/xhtml+xml.
-Among these “old-fashioned”
+Among these “old-fashioned” browsers is the popular

-browsers is the popular Internet Explorer 6.0 for Windows.
-Our
+Internet Explorer 6.0 for Windows.
+Our statistics for October 2003

-statistics for October 2003 indicate that 70% of our visitors are
+indicate that 70% of our visitors are using this browser, and another

-using this browser, and another 20% are using older versions of
+20% are using older versions of Internet Explorer.
+Newly emerging

-Internet Explorer.
-Newly emerging technologies such as PDAs, mobile devices and
+technologies such as PDAs,

-they support something closer to HTML 3.2.
+support it either; they support something closer to HTML 3.2.

-Our recent solution to this problem was to serve XHTML
+Our recent solution to this problem was to serve XHTML as

-as application/xhtml+xml to browsers which will accept it
+to browsers which will accept it

 (currently Netscape 6/7 and Mozilla) and as text/html